celestarminefun/celestar-mod-menu/README.md

 > Sometimes the game's CSS may have a higher priority than your Custom UI CSS, hence it is strongly encouraged to use `!important` at the end of each property to ensure your CSS overrides the game's CSS.

 #### Getting Elements
-You can use Developer Tools to find which selector to use.
+You can use Developer Tools (`Ctrl + Shift + C` on Windows/Linux, `⌘ + Option + C` for MacOS) to find which selector to use.
 Under the Elements tab, it will show every element.
 The game's interface is under the `app` element.

 For example, if Developer Tools shows:
 ```html